Skip to content

 The surge in investor activity in the crypto markets has resulted in regulators developing their approach to the sector.
 The coins themselves are unregulated instruments, and specialist platforms such as Coinbase remain largely outside the scope of regulators such as the Financial Conduct Authority (FCA).

 The Wild West feeling of those platforms and the need for specialist wallets has put many off investing in crypto, but some online brokers regulated by the FCA offer a safer route into the crypto markets.
-Trading in coins remains an unregulated activity, but account holders can take comfort that brokers such as eToro offer trading in markets such as equities which are regulated by FCA, CySEC, and other Tier-1 regulators.
-In short, they know the game's rules, even if the crypto markets they offer are unregulated.
+Trading in coins remains an unregulated activity, but account holders can take comfort that some brokers offer trading in markets such as equities which are regulated by FCA, CySEC, and other Tier-1 regulators.
+In short, they know the game’s rules, even if the crypto markets they offer are unregulated.

 1. Find a Broker